 As a rule of thumb, it’s essential to wash her bedding, clean her food bowls, and vacuum furnishings at the beginning of treatment and again at the end.
 And hold onto your hats because it’s also good practice to bathe the cat in order to get rid of any coccidia clinging to her coat.
 Good luck with that one!

-So to summarize, coccidian infections are common but easily treated.
+In summary, finding coccidia in cats is more common than not, but it’s easily treated.
 Kittens are especially vulnerable given their weak immune systems, and may quickly become dehydrated.
-If your cat has an upset tummy then get her checked by a vet, but remember – good hygiene is an important part of treatment, along with medication.
+If your cat has an upset tummy then get her checked by a vet.
+But remember – the best coccidia treatment for cats requires maintaining good hygiene, along with medication.